• by shibashake

 If you ignore him and are not affected by his “test”; he will stop and move on to the next thing.
 But he is very clever, so if you only pretend to ignore him, but are inwardly annoyed, he will sense it, and continue being mischievous.

-In many ways, my Shiba reminds me of Brain in the t.v. series Pinky and the Brain.
+My Shiba often reminds me of Brain in the t.v. series Pinky and the Brain.

 Mischievous Shiba lives for those moments when you tell him he can’t do something.
 No means a very interesting challenge, and he will devise all sorts of strategies to subvert you.